-Courts look at a number of factors to determine whether an agreement should be enforced.
-The court must initially determine whether the agreement constitutes a contract or not.
-In order for an agreement to be considered a valid contract, it must satisfy certain requirements.
-One party must make an offer and the other party must accept it.
-There must be a bargained for exchange of promises, meaning that something of value must be given in return for a promise.
-In addition, the terms of a contract must be sufficiently definite for a court to enforce them.
+In a dispute, the court must initially determine whether the agreement constitutes a contract or not.
+In order for an agreement to be considered a valid contract, one party must make an offer and the other party must accept it.
+There must be a bargained for exchange of promises, meaning that something of value must be given in return for a promise (called "consideration").
+In addition, the terms of a contract must be sufficiently defined for a court to enforce them.

 Enforcement and Contract Defenses

-In order to be bound by a contract, a person must have the legal ability to form a contract in the first place.
-This legal ability is called capacity to contract.
+In order to be bound by a contract, a person must have the legal ability to form a contract in the first place, called capacity to contract.
 A person who is unable, due to age or mental impairment, to understand what she is doing when she signs a contract may lack capacity to contract.
 For example, a person under legal guardianship due to a mental defect completely lacks the capacity to contract.
 Any contract signed by that person is void.
-In other situations, a person may not completely lack the capacity to contract.
-The contract would then be voidable at the option of the party claiming incapacity, if he or she is able to prove the incapacity.

 A minor generally cannot form an enforceable contract.
-A contract entered into by a minor may be canceled by the minor or by his or her guardian.
+A contract entered into by a minor may be canceled by the minor or their guardian.
 After reaching the age of majority (18 in most states), a person still has a reasonable period of time to cancel a contract entered into as a minor.
-If, however, he or she does not cancel the contract within a reasonable period of time, the contract will be considered ratified, making it binding and enforceable.
+If the contract is not canceled within a reasonable period of time (determined by state law), it will be considered ratified, making it binding and enforceable.

-If a person signs a contract while drunk or under the influence of drugs, can that contract be enforced?
 Courts are usually not very sympathetic to people who claim they were intoxicated when they signed a contract.
-Generally a court will only allow the contract to be avoided if the other party to the contract knew about the intoxication and took advantage of the intoxicated person, or if the person was somehow involuntarily intoxicated (e.g. someone spiked the punch).
+Generally a court will only allow the contract to be voided if the other party to the contract knew about the intoxication and took advantage of the person, or if the person was somehow involuntarily drugged.

 Coercion, threats, false statements, or improper persuasion by one party to a contract can void the contract.
 The defenses of duress, misrepresentation, and undue influence address these situations:

-- To claim the defense of duress, a party must show that assent or agreement to the contract was induced by a serious threat of unlawful or wrongful action, and that she had no reasonable alternative but to agree to the contract.
-Blackmail is an example of duress.
+- Duress: A party must show that assent or agreement to the contract was induced by a serious threat of unlawful or wrongful action, and that she had no reasonable alternative but to agree to the contract.

-- Undue influence is a type of improper persuasion that causes a person to enter an unfair transaction.
-Undue influence is often defined as unfair persuasion by a person who, because of his or her relation to the victim, is justifiably assumed by the victim to be one who will not act in a manner that is inconsistent with the victim's welfare.
+- Undue Influence: Undue influence is often defined as unfair persuasion by a person who, because of his or her relation to the victim, is justifiably assumed by the victim to be one who will not act in a manner that is inconsistent with the victim's welfare.

-- The defense of misrepresentation focuses on dishonesty in bargaining.
-A misrepresentation may be: 1) a false statement of fact, 2) the deliberate withholding of information which a party has a duty to disclose, or 3) an action that conceals a fact (for example, painting over water damage when selling a house).
+- Misrepresentation: A misrepresentation may be a false statement of fact; the deliberate withholding of information which a party has a duty to disclose; or an action that conceals a fact (for example, painting over water damage when selling a house).